sjkoelle/montlake/README.md

 # montlake 🛶
+Welcome to montlake.
-Welcome to montlake: tools for geometric data analysis.
+Montlake contains tools for geometric data analysis.
-Montlake contains group lasso and basis pursuit algorithms for parametric manifold learning and interfacing code for computing interpoint distances, planar angles, and torsions.
-It uses embedding and geometry components of the megaman package.
+It includes vector field group lasso and basis pursuit methods for parametric manifold learning.
+It also contains differentiable shape featurizations including interpoint distances, planar angles, and torsions from data positions.
+It uses embedding and tangent estimation components of the megaman package.

 # Installation